This store requires javascript to be enabled for some features to work correctly.

 Even though some menstrual cups can’t be recycled and are not biodegradable, they are still a great way to save waste when compared to disposable pads and tampons.
 For every year of using a menstrual cup, you save around 300 disposables from heading to landfill!
 That’s a win-win in our books.

-You’ll find a huge range of the best menstrual cups available in Australia here.
+You’ll find a huge range of the best menstrual cups and menstrual discs available in Australia.